dtai-kg/XSD2SHACL/README.md

 ## To Do

-- [ ] complexType with simpleContent should be considered as PS, see test case todo1.xsd .
-NS cannot has datatype.
-- [ ] complexContent with xsd:anyType see test case todo2.xsd
-- [ ] fix restriction on complexType/complexContent
+- [ ] pre-adjustment based on RINF Tunnels use case

 - [ ] translate import and include

 - [ ] fix element without type => type is required ?
 - [ ] attribute language => Add languageIn?
 Or to which shape?
 To be disccused
 - [ ] Evaluation

+- [ ] detailed check schema type hierarchy translation
+- [ ] fix restriction on complexType/complexContent (transRestriction&transEleComplex): add NS check before add constraints